 - 1. A lump sum from part of the fund that you have crystallised and an income from the rest. - The lump sum under this option is called a pension commencement lump sum (PCLS).
 It is currently tax free and is commonly referred to as tax free cash (TFC).
+It is usually limited to the lower of: - 1) Your available Lump Sum Allowance - 2) Your available Lump Sum and Death Benefit Allowance - 3) Your applicable amount (25% of the amount you are crystallising)

-It is usually limited to the lower of 25% of the value of the fund that you have crystallised and 25% of your unused Lifetime Allowance.
-You may be able to receive a higher amount if you have registered for protection of your tax free lump sum rights.
-If this is the case then please give details on our Member Benefits Form and also provide us with a copy of the certificate. - The income is taxed as earned income.
+You may be able to receive a higher amount if you have registered for protection of your tax free lump sum rights or if you have a transitional tax free cash certificate.
+If this is the case then please give details on our Member Benefits Form and also provide us with a copy of the certificate.

+- The income is taxed as earned income.
 You have different options for how you want to take your income: - Annuity You can use your fund to purchase an annuity.
 If you select this option then your pension fund is passed to an insurance company who guarantees to pay your pension for the rest of your life. - Drawdown alternatively, you can draw an income directly from your fund through income drawdown.
 If you select this option then you can continue to invest your pension fund beyond your retirement.
 There are two forms of income drawdown. - Flexi Access Drawdown (FAD) You can draw any level of income from your fund however taking an income payment under FAD will trigger the money purchase annual allowance rules which reduces the amount that can be paid into your SIPP from £60,000 to £10,000 per annum for money purchase schemes. - Capped Drawdown You can draw any level of pension up to a maximum amount each year.
 However capped drawdown is only available to members who already had funds in this SIPP in capped drawdown prior to the 6th April 2015. - 2.
 A lump sum payment of the whole of the fund that you have crystallised.

 This is called an Uncrystallised Funds Pension Lump Sum (UFPLS).
-With an UFPLS, 25% of the payment is tax free (like the PCLS in option 1 above) and the remaining 75% is taxed as earned income.
+With an UFPLS, 25% of the payment is tax free (like the PCLS in option 1 above) and the remaining 75% is taxed as earned income subject to available allowances.
 Both elements of an UFPLS must be paid at the same time and so if you choose this option payment will be made on the last working day of the month in which we have all the documents and funds required to be able to proceed.
 Please note that cleared funds must be in your account by the 20th of the month for payment to be made on the last working day of the month.